msuhanov/Linux-write-blocker/README.md

 - *01-forensic-readonly.rules*: the *udev* rule to mark new block devices appearing in a system as read-only using the *wrtblk* script, as well as to handle faulty drives using the *wrtblk-ioerr* script (warning: hard-coded paths inside).

 ## Limitations
 Any active software write blocker can be bypassed by another program.
 In particular, the patch doesn't protect a device against write commands sent through the *SG_IO* interface (this interface allows a program to send arbitrary SCSI commands to a device).
-Because of this, be careful when running commands from *sg3_utils* that alter data on a device.
+Because of this, be careful when running commands from *sg3_utils* that alter data on a device (*hdparm* is using the *SG_IO* interface too).

 ## Performance degradation
 No performance degradation was detected after applying the patch.